elliottsj/ftw-android/README.md

 This class is used by the `SilkCachedFeedFragment` to cache items in the fragment's adapter.
-Allows you to easily manage your own cache files using both synchronous and asynchronous methods; any class that implements `Serializable` can be written to and read from a cache (but remember to mark any fields of non-serializable types as `transient`).
+Allows you to easily manage your own cache files using both synchronous and asynchronous methods; any class that implements `Serializable` can be written to and read
+2from a cache (but remember to mark any fields of non-serializable types as `transient`).

 #### TimeUtils